eppmakin/DevOps/README.md

 More info about the data used: https://docs.marketdata.app/docs/api.

 The application can be used for example in Postman https://www.postman.com/ or in other similar API platforms.
+We recommend installing the REST Client by Huachao Mao in Visual Studio Code extensions.

 ## Installation